thacherT1D/webdevstuff/Javascript_and_the_Browser/Web_Forms.desc.md

 ## Common Attributes

-With inputs, there are a variety of attributes available to use.
-Many vary by input and a lot of them are nonstandard but _recommended_.
+With control tags, there are a variety of attributes available.
+Many attributes vary by tag and some are nonstandard but highly recommended.
 Take a look at [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input) and let's discuss.

+- autocapitalize
-* autocomplete
+- autocomplete
-* autofocus
+- autofocus
+- checked
+- disabled
-* maxlength
+- maxlength
+- minlength
+- multiple
-* name
+- name
-* placeholder
+- placeholder
-* pattern
+- pattern
-* required
+- required
-* readonly
+- readonly
-* size
+- size
-* spellcheck
+- spellcheck
-* tabindex
+- tabindex
-* value
+- value

 ## Materialize Forms